isotopp/isotopp.github.io/content/posts/2020-09-22-alter-table-for-uuid.md

 Having a test table, we can play.

 I am running an `ALTER TABLE kris CHANGE COLUMN` command.
-This requires that I specifiy the old name of the column, and then the full new column specifier including the new name, the new type and all details.
-Hence the “`id id ...`”
+This requires that I specify the old name of the column, and then the full new column specifier including the new name, the new type and all details.
+Hence, the “`id id ...`”

 ```sql
 mysql> alter table kris change column id id varchar(200) charset latin1 not null;